frnsys/hosny/readme.md

 ## Running the frontend

+(run each of the following in separate tabs)

+    # run redis
+    redis-server

     # run the server
     python app

-    # run redis
-    redis-server

     # run the celery worker
     celery -A app.tasks.celery worker